Hibernia REIT plc: Director/PDMR Shareholding

 [This form is required for disclosure of transactions under Article 19 of Regulation (EU) No 596/2014 of the European Parliament and of the Council of 16 April 2014 on market abuse (Market Abuse Regulation)]

-Details of the person discharging managerial responsibilities/person closely associated 1 Fergal O Dwyer a) Name Reason for the notification 2 Non-Executive Director a) Position/status Initial Notification b) Initial Notification Amendment 3 Details of the issuer, emission allowance market participant, auction platform, auctioneer or auction monitor Hibernia REIT plc a) Name 635400MHRA4QVVFTON18 b) LEI 4 Details of the transaction(s): section to be repeated for (i) each type of instrument; (ii) each type of transaction; (iii) each date; and (iv) each place where transactions have been conducted Description of the financial instrument, Ordinary Shares of EUR0.10 each in Hibernia REIT plc a) type of ISIN: IE00BGHQ1986 instrument Identification code Acquisition of shares b) Nature of the transaction Price(s) Volume(s) 40,000 c) Price(s) and volume(s) EUR1.284
+Details of the person discharging managerial responsibilities/person closely associated 1 Terence O'Rourke a) Name Reason for the notification 2 Non- Executive Director a) Position/status Initial Notification b) Initial Notification Amendment 3 Details of the issuer, emission allowance market participant, auction platform, auctioneer or auction monitor Hibernia REIT plc a) Name 635400MHRA4QVVFTON18 b) LEI 4 Details of the transaction(s): section to be repeated for (i) each type of instrument; (ii) each type of transaction; (iii) each date; and (iv) each place where transactions have been conducted Description of the financial instrument, Ordinary Shares of EUR0.10 each in Hibernia REIT plc a) type of ISIN: IE00BGHQ1986 instrument Identification code Acquisition of shares though Dividend Re-Investment Programme b) Nature of the transaction Price(s) Volume(s) c) Price(s) and volume(s) EUR1.273494 1,951

 N/A